c3lang/c3-web/docs/build-your-project/build-commands.md

 ## Run

-When starting out, with C3 it's natural to use `compile-run` to try things out.
+When starting out with C3, it's natural to use `compile-run` to try things out.
 For larger projects, the built-in build system is recommended instead.

 The `compile-run` command works the same as normal compilation (via `compile`, `build`, etc), but also immediately runs the resulting executable.